What To Do If You Can’t Pay Your Taxes

 - Before you can get in any payment agreement with the IRS, you must file all your required tax returns.
 You’re also required to withhold enough taxes from your wages and/or make enough estimated tax payments on the current year so that you won’t file and owe in the future.

 - If you’re unsure whether you’ve filed all your required returns, call the IRS to research your account.
+If you have back tax returns, file them to get back in compliance.

 - You may have to do a projected tax return for the current year to see whether you withheld enough and/or made enough estimated tax payments.
 If not, you may have to change your Form W-4 with your employer or make estimated tax payments.